sid115/nix-core/docs/introduction-to-nix/flakes.md

 nix develop
 ```

-You'll instantly find yourself in a shell where `git`, `go`, and `code` are available, and your `GIT_COMMITTER_EMAIL` is set.
+You'll instantly find yourself in a shell where `git`, `go`, and `nvim` are available, and your `GIT_COMMITTER_EMAIL` is set.
 When you exit, your regular shell environment is restored – no lingering installations or modified global state.
 This makes it incredibly easy to switch between projects, each with its specific toolchain and dependencies, without conflicts.